September 9, 2020

 Vice President, Strategy

-Managing Director, Commercial
+Managing Director, Commercial, Levvel

 Devin helps guide strategic direction at Levvel.
 He brings 20 years of experience in design, advertising, and development across a range of industries, including financial services, e-commerce, retail, and automotive.
 Having a passion for connecting design principles to business, he has led teams at multiple companies with an emphasis on driving growth through relentless dedication to quality and serving customers.
 He uses design thinking to provide a holistic, customer-centered, and cross-functional approach to solving real business problems.